How to install the Microsoft Windows operating system

 First, you will need a genuine copy of the Microsoft Windows operating system installation CD, DVD, or USB thumb drive.
 A genuine Windows product key is included with the installation disc, which is required to activate Windows after installation.
 If you have an OEM computer, the product key for your version of Windows is also often on the back or side of the computer.

-Tip: You can borrow a disc from a friend as long as you're installing the same version of Windows that came with the computer and you had the product key for that version of Windows.
+If you have an OEM computer (e.g., Acer, Dell, Hewlett-Packard, etc.), the computer will not have a genuine Windows CD, DVD, or USB thumb drive.
+Instead, you would re-install Windows and all the software using a hidden partition or a set of restore discs.
+The steps mentioned on this page would still work, but you'd need a copy of Windows.
+You can also borrow a Windows disc from a friend as long as you're installing the same version of Windows that came with the computer and you have the product key for that version of Windows.

 Note: With early versions of Windows, you cannot download a copy of Windows to install on a computer.
 You must purchase a physical copy of Windows.
 If you are installing Windows 10, you can download the Windows 10 creation tool to create a bootable disc or USB thumb drive.

-To start the Windows installation process, you will need to configure your computer to boot from a CD or DVD before booting to the hard drive.
+To start the Windows install or upgrade process, you will need to configure your computer to boot from a CD or DVD before booting to the hard drive.
 Changing the boot process forces the computer to look for the Windows installation disc before trying to boot from the hard drive.

 - Access the computer's BIOS setup.